-- Yes, UW Medicine has a test that looks for antibodies to SARS-CoV-2, the virus that causes COVID-19.
+- Yes, UW Medicine offers multiple tests that look for antibodies to SARS-CoV-2, the virus that causes COVID-19.

-- The test is a “qualitative” test; it only can tell you if it detects antibodies to SARS-CoV-2 or not.
+- The SARS-CoV-2 Nucleocapsid Antibody, IgG test measures antibodies to the nucleocapsid protein on the SARS-CoV-2 virus.
+This protein is only found on the virus and is not a component of the current SARS-CoV-2 vaccines, so a positive result indicates you have been exposed to the virus and have developed antibodies against it.
+The nucleocapsid antibody test is a “qualitative” test; it only can tell you if it detects antibodies to SARS-CoV-2 or not.
 It does not provide information on how much antibody there may be.

-- One challenge with this test is that due to the overall low number of people with COVID-19 in the community, it is possible to have a “false positive” result.
+- One challenge with these antibody tests is that due to the overall low number of people with COVID-19 in the community, it is possible to have a “false positive” result.
 This means the test will be positive when the person never was infected.
-This is true for all antibody tests, including a very good one like the one used at UW Medicine.
+This is true for all antibody tests, including tests that perform well like those used at UW Medicine.

 - In some cases, immunocompromised patients may have a negative test result despite prior COVID-19 infection due to lack of or delay in development of detectable antibodies.

 I have symptoms that I think might be COVID-19.
-Should I get the antibody test?
+Should I get an antibody test?

-- No. The antibody test is not used to diagnose acute infections.
+- No. The antibody tests are not used to diagnose acute infections.
 If you have any symptoms concerning for COVID-19 (fever, feeling short of breath, cough, muscle pain, sore throat, loss of taste or smell, new diarrhea) you should talk to your provider about getting a different test (usually a PCR) that looks for the virus itself.

 - Because antibodies do not develop days to weeks after infection, we cannot depend on them for diagnosis.